SAP/project-kernseife/installation-guide.md

 # How to install the Kernseife ATC Check

 ## Prerequisits
-A Kernseife Classification Json File
+* Kernseife Classification Json File

-Authorizations:
+* Authorizations
 All which is included in the Standard Role: SAP_SATC_QE
 Additionally: SYCM_API
 ![image](https://github.com/user-attachments/assets/4eb94ebd-5c31-4090-8a81-a1bc5790d295)

-A workbench Transport Request.
+* Workbench Transport Request.

-Download the latest release from the Release Page (.zip file)
+* Latest release from the Release Page (.zip file)

 ## Import the Kernseife ATC Check into target system (using [abapGit](https://github.com/abapGit/abapGit))
 Run the standalone version of abapGit using transaction `ZABAPGIT` or executing the report in ZABAPGIT_STANDALONE.